An optimised deep spiking neural network architecture without gradients: Materials and Methods

 The output classification layer in \acrshort{odesa} has $k*N_c$ neurons ($k=1,2,3,\dots$) for a classification task with $N_c$ classes.
 The output layer is divided into $N_c$ groups, each responsible for spiking for their respective classes.
 For any given input spike to the layer, only one neuron (out of $k*N_c$ neurons) can spike.

 The threshold adaptation in \acrshort{odesa}'s output layer is driven by the supervisory spike signal $Y_{train}$ for a given input spike stream $X_{train}$.
 Considering that \acrshort{odesa} is event-driven, it is assumed that there exists an input spike $i_t$ in $X_{train}$ at time $t$ for every output spike $o_t$ in $Y_{train}$.
-The labelled input spike $i_t$ in $X_{train}$ which has an output label spike $o_t$ associated to it, is treated with additional attention.
+The labelled input spike $i_t$ in $X_{train}$ which has an output label spike $o_t$ associated with it, is treated with additional attention.
 For the labelled input spike $i_t$, if there is no spike from the respective class neuron group responsible for the current class of the supervisory spike $o_t$, the thresholds for all the neurons in the class group are lowered.
 If there is a spike from any of the neurons in the class group, the winner neuron's weights are updated with the input spike's event context, and its threshold is updated.
+Alternatively, in the absence of a spike from the correct class group, the thresholds of all the neurons in the group are reduced.
 This weight update and threshold increase in a neuron can be thought of as 'rewarding a neuron' for its correct classification.
 A decrease in the threshold of a neuron to make it more receptive can be viewed as 'punishing a neuron' for not being active.

-The threshold increase step in \acrshort{odesa} is different from that proposed in Afshar et al[2019] \cite{afshar2020event}.
-Rather than the fixed value used in the previous work, it is an adaptive value that depends on the dot product of the context with the weight according to Equations \ref{eqn:ThreshDiff} and \ref{eqn:ThreshUpdate}.
-The $\Delta \Theta$ in Equation \ref{eqn:ThreshDiff} is never negative because for every winner neuron, $v_{winner}$ is always at least as high as $\Theta_{winner}$ to win.
-This new threshold adaptation ensures that threshold $\Theta$ of a neuron moves asymptotically towards, but never reaches 1 as the model gets better at classification.
-This modification speeds up the threshold adaptation operation, while simultaneously improving the stability of the system by having a proportional increase in the threshold based on the membrane value at the time of a winning spike.
+The threshold increase step in \acrshort{odesa} is different from that proposed in Afshar et al. 2020 \cite{afshar2020event}.
+Rather than the fixed value used in the previous work, it is an adaptive value that depends on the dot product of the context with the weight according to \cref{eqn:ThreshDiff,eqn:OriginalThreshUpdate}.
+The $\Delta \theta_{n}$ in \cref{eqn:ThreshDiff} is never negative because for any winner neuron $n$, $v_{n}$ is always at least as high as $\theta_{n}$ to win.
+This new threshold adaptation ensures that threshold ($\theta_{n}$) of a neuron moves asymptotically towards, but never reaches 1 as the model gets better at classification.
+This modification speeds up the threshold adaptation operation, while simultaneously improving the stability of the system by having a proportional increase in the threshold based on the membrane value ($v_{n}$) at the time of winning an input spike. \crefrange{eqn:contextFormation}{eqn:OriginalThreshUpdate} show the weight and threshold adaptation of a winner neuron $n$ if it belongs to the correct class group.